 Zoey: I'm just saying the eggs are already broken.
 Let's make sure we get a pretty good omelet out of it.

 - Katrina in Shostakovich's opera Lady Macbeth of the Mtsensk District cheats on her husband for a variety of reasons: frequent absence of her husband is probably the number one, plus an abusive father-in-law, and the seduction by a sexy hunk.

 - Connie Chatterley's characterization in Lady Chatterley's Lover.
-His husband was paralyzed from the waist down in World War I, thus he's impotent.
+Her husband was paralyzed from the waist down in World War I, thus he's impotent.